County Durham and Darlington

 State Custody related deaths

-Concerns summary Prison reception procedures failed under extreme pressure, leading to suicide risk information being overlooked due to staffing issues.
+Concerns summary (AI summary) Prison reception procedures failed under extreme pressure, leading to suicide risk information being overlooked due to staffing issues.
 Additionally, there was poor communication and conflicting understanding between prison and escort staff regarding critical safety form procedures.

 Kevin Forster